-Question from Tina: Our church hosted a gospel music festival over the weekend and I videoed the performances of eight groups, each of which sang several songs each.
+Question from Tina: Our church hosted a gospel music festival this past weekend and I videoed the performances of eight groups, each of which sang several songs each.

 There was a considerable gap between the performances so I stopped recording after each group had finished singing their last song.

 That left me with eight relatively short videos instead of just long one.

 How can I combine all of those short videos to make one long video?

 Rick’s answer: This is a common issue Tina, and luckily there’s a very simple solution.

 You can use a fantastic free program called Video Combiner to create one video file that contains all the performances.

 What’s more, you’ll even be able to arrange the order of the performances into the order of your choosing.